-processing bank, to the Central Bank for settlement approval to maintain exchange stability of the New Taiwan Dollar.
-Foreign exchange receipts, payments or transactions with a value equal to or exceeding NT\$500,000 must be reported.
+100,000 by a non-resident also requires Central Bank approval.
+These restrictions are in place in order to maintain the exchange stability of the New Taiwan Dollar.
+Foreign exchange transactions with a value equal to or exceeding NT\$500,000 must be reported.